 Top 5 New Forest Picnic Spots

-As the sun beats down on our glorious English countryside, what could be nicer than packing up a picnic and finding a secluded spot away from the madding crowds for lunch with a view?
+As the sun shines down on our glorious English countryside, what could be nicer than packing up a picnic and finding a secluded spot away from the madding crowds for lunch with a view?

-July marks National Picnic Month, and to celebrate, we have shared our 5 best picnic spots in the New Forest, just in time for National Picnic Week.
+July marks National Picnic Month, and to celebrate, we have shared our 5 best picnic spots in the New Forest.
 Don't forget to bring your camera, these are all picture-worthy spots!

 A beautifully picturesque spot located near Bratley View car park in Minstead, Lyndhurst.
 Enjoy your picnic whilst looking over the calm reflection of the trees in the water.
 You may even be joined by some ponies as they come to drink from the pond.
 This is an iconic photography spot for its year round beauty.

 Exbury’s beautiful gardens cover over 200 acres of the New Forest.
 An outstanding collection of azaleas, camellias and rare trees bloom during the Summer months, creating a stunning haven.
 With shady riverside walks and perfect picnic spots next to ponds, Exbury Gardens is a fantastic picnic spot.
 Speak to our Reception team who can book tickets for you at a preferential rate.